dephell/dephell/README.md

 cd sampleproject
 ```

-This project uses [setup.py](https://docs.python.org/3/distutils/setupscript.html) for dependenciesand metainfo.
-However, this format over-complicated for most of projects.
+This project uses [setup.py](https://docs.python.org/3/distutils/setupscript.html) for dependencies and metainfo.
+However, this format is over-complicated for most projects.
 Let's convert it into [poetry](https://poetry.eustace.io/docs/pyproject/):

 ```bash
 dephell deps convert --from=setup.py --to=pyproject.toml